 - having a prior arson conviction, including a misdemeanor charge, in the last 10 years

-If you are convicted of malicious or aggravated arson, you will receive a strike on your record that will be used against you if you are ever charged with a crime in the future.
-If you are convicted in one of these crimes and are sentenced to 10 years or more in prison, you also must be added to the convicted arson offender registration, which is similar to the sex offender registry only for arsonists.
-An arson attorney in San Diego can help you get removed from this registry if you obtain a certificate of rehabilitation.
+If you are convicted of one of these crimes and are sentenced to 10 years or more in prison, you also must be added to the California convicted arson offender registration list.
+An aggravated arson attorney in San Diego can help you get removed from this registry if you obtain a certificate of rehabilitation.

-Because so many other crimes, such as murder, fraud and domestic abuse, can be committed along with the act of arson, fires that may have been started intentionally will be thoroughly investigated, sometimes over the course of multiple years.
-That is why it is so important that anyone accused of arson immediately contact a lawyer as soon as possible to ensure your rights are protected during the investigation and trial process.
+Because so many other crimes, such as murder, fraud, and domestic abuse, can be committed along with the act of arson, fires that may have been started intentionally are always thoroughly investigated, sometimes over the course of multiple years.
+Charges are typically only filed after the police and prosecutors believe they have sufficient evidence to secure a conviction.
+As a result, anyone accused of arson should contact a San Diego defense lawyer immediately to ensure their rights are protected during the investigation and trial process.